-The Corporation's 2022 forecast of gross capital expenditures is approximately \$445.0 million, inclusive of allowance for funds used during construction and capitalized overheads and excluding customer contributions in aid of construction.
+The Corporation's 2022 forecast of gross capital expenditures is approximately \$445.0 million, inclusive of AFUDC and capitalized overheads, and excluding customer contributions in aid of construction.
 The 2022 projected capital expenditures are based on detailed forecasts, which include numerous assumptions such as projected growth in the number of customer sites, weather, cost of labour and materials, ability to procure materials and engage contractors, and other factors that could cause actual results to differ from forecast.